elastic/connectors-ruby/README.md

 ### Implementing the connector protocol

-[//]: # (I see now that the protocol is document-based and building a connector is language- and tool-agnostic.
-I'm therefore leading with a section that presents a procedure to properly implement the protocol.
-This is the core task for the developer.)

 The [connector protocol](docs/CONNECTOR_PROTOCOL.md) is document-based and building a connector is language- and tool-agnostic.
+To create an Elastic connector, you need to implement this protocol.
+At a high level, you need to create an application (the connector service) that can read and write to a specific document in Elasticsearch that represents the connector.
+This document "registers" the connector with Kibana, keeps the configuration that is made via the Kibana UI, as well as the scheduling configuration and the state information for the service.
+You need to to update the connector state to keep up with the current status of the connector application and of the third-party data source.
+You also need to log sync jobs to an additional index, so that the history of synchronization tasks would be available.
+And of course, you need to write the results of the synchronization to the Elasticsearch document index, created for this connector service.

-The procedure to properly implement the protocol without using the connector framework is as follows:
+The procedure to properly implement the protocol _without the connector framework_ is as follows:

 - Create a new index for the connector via the Kibana UI - Enterprise Search - Create an Elasticsearch index.
 Use the `Build a connector` option for an ingestion method.
 - Create an API key to work with the connector.
 It should be done either using the `Generate API key` button, which is available on the next step of the wizard, or by creating a new API key via the Security - API keys - `Create API key`.
 The second way is more generic and will allow the same API key to be used for multiple connectors.